migueldemoura/migueldemoura.com/_posts/2018-02-27-internship-programme-by-and-for-students-ist-summer-internships-istsi.md

 We also managed to attract a lot more companies this time.
 It should be noted that we only accept those willing to use our simplified platform, meaning that several multinationals that force students to use non-transparent, complicated and invasive systems were rejected.

 {% include image.html path="istsi/companies-societies.png"
    alt="Companies per Society per Year." caption-no="5" caption="Companies per Society per Year.
-The rings, from inner to outer, pertain to the {2015, 2016, 2017} editions, respectively.
-The highlighted blue slices represent the share of my society, NEECIST."
+The rings, from inner to outer, pertain to the {2015, 2016, 2017} editions, respectively."
 %}

 The above visualization shows how the programme has been growing (number of participating companies) and how many societies have joined since 2015.